-Ephemera's Vintage Garden has outgrown its 'Frequently Asked Questions' page, so we've expanded.
+Ephemera's Vintage Garden has expanded the 'Frequently Asked Questions' page, to a full website.
 Welcome to the Vintage Junk Journals website!
 Get all your junk journal and printables questions answered in one place.
-Learn new techniques, get inspired, share ideas.
-There's no other site like it on the web.

-A junk journal (sometimes spelled 'junque') can refer to two things.
-It can be a book made with mail and paper items found around one's household; it can also be a book that holds ephemera such as notes, ticket stubs, magazine cutouts or newspaper clippings, etc.
+A junk journal (sometimes spelled 'junque') is a book made with mail and paper items found around one's household; it can hold ephemera that has special meaning to you such as notes, ticket stubs, magazine cutouts or newspaper clippings, etc.

-These journals can be used like regular notebooks with a practical purpose.
-This can include:
+These journals can also be used like regular notebooks with a practical purpose such as:

-However, some crafters like to make them simply as decorative keepsakes they can flip through and enjoy.
+Some crafters simply like to make them as decorative keepsakes they can flip through and enjoy.

 There are no rules when making junk journals, they can be whatever you want them to be.
 One thing is certain - they are addictive!

-My favorite thing about junk journals is the fact that I can create a work of art with junk/recycled paper.
-I like that I can be frugal and environmentally conscious while pursuing a fun hobby.
+1) Recycling!
+You can create a work of art with junk/recycled paper and be frugal and environmentally conscious while pursuing a fun hobby.